awsdocs/amazon-ec2-user-guide/doc_source/ExamplePolicies_EC2.md

 ## Example: Tag resources<a name="iam-example-taggingresources"></a>

-The following policy allows users to use the `CreateTags` action to apply tags to an instance only if the tag contains the key `environment` and the value `production`\.
-The `ForAllValues` modifier is used with the `aws:TagKeys` condition key to indicate that only the key `environment` is allowed in the request \(no other tags are allowed\)\.
-The user cannot tag any other resource types\.
+The following policy allows users to use the `CreateTags` action to apply tags to an instance only if the tag contains the key`environment` and the value `production`\.
+No other tags are allowe and the user cannot tag any other resource types\.

 ```
 {